-To coincide with the publication of two new Pluto titles The Spirit of Marikana and Naija Marxisms we have compiled a list of books that explore Left Wing Movements across the African continent; chronicling the diverse labour movements, social thoughts and political economies of Botswana, South Africa, Nigeria and Zanzibar.
+We have compiled a list of books that explore Left Wing Social Movements from the African continent or by African people.
+We chronicle the diverse labour movements, social thoughts and political economies of Botswana, South Africa, Nigeria and Zanzibar and follow the fight for political freedoms across the rest of the world.

 The Spirit of Marikana: The Rise of Insurgent Trade Unionism in South Africa by Luke Sinwell and Siphiwe Mbatha